 In this video you’ll see me using a very simple and effective method for flattening an entire board face using a router.

 Once you build a sled like this, it can be used for really any board, not just large slabs.

 The concept is universal and can be applied to flattening regular stock, even if requiring a few modifications to your sled or your work bench.

-Plans for this jig, as well as an instructional build-tutorial video, are included with Wood Shop Essentials.
+Plans for this jig, as well as an instructional build-tutorial video, can be purchased here.

 Step 3 – Flatten One Edge With The Jointer